Foundation, Concrete or Water Problems Here in Seattle?

 Some homeowners have issues in these areas; many others do not.
 One of the best ways to prevent house foundation problems is to keep water from being around and under the home.

 The exact type of soil your house was built on is a major factor as well.
 Some kinds of soil will swell more than others when they get wet.
-Fortunately, in the Seattle area, our soil is only mildly absorbent, it doesn’t absorb as much water or swell as much as some soils do in some other areas of the country.
+Fortunately, in the Seattle area, the soil is only mildly absorbent, it doesn’t absorb as much water or swell as much as some soils do in some other areas of the country.

 Another predictor of property issues is having a large tree that is way too close to your home.
 This can cause problems as the roots grow underneath the house and put pressure on water and sewer pipes and your concrete slab.